Food and green waste makes up 40 per cent of the average garbage bin in Stonnington, ending up in landfill.

 Get a food and green waste bin

-Sign up now to join the 14,750 households in Stonnington that have a food and green waste bin.
+Sign up for your food and green waste bin.

 For household owners